terry-h12/Brain-Games/README.md

 # Brain-Games
 This project consists of two simple games built purely on TypeScript.
 The games were designed to test and improve the user's reaction speed and memory capabilities respectively.
-For the reaction speed game, the user has the option to custom the specifications to make it either easier or harder.
+For the reaction speed game, the user has the option to customise game specifications to make it either easier or harder.
 Three default settings has also been provided for more general use.

 ## Frontend
 - React TypeScript (Hosted on Github Pages)